 The DBX 3.0 comes with a couple of extras including a helmet bag and some extra padding should you wear through or need to replace the existing pads.

-At $240, the DBX 3.0 is a strong value for the right buyer.
+The DBX 3.0 is a strong value for the right buyer.
 You are essentially getting two helmets and one and both function well within the intended application.
 If you're looking to rip park laps, there are more protective helmets that cost much less.

 The Leatt DBX 3.0 is a solid option in the convertible full-face realm.
 This lid is a stellar option for the enduro racer or the rider who needs to pedal up to the top of his or her favorite rowdy descent.
-We still prefer the Bell Super DH MIPS among the convertible options, that said, the DBX 3.0 is $60 less and has a better mechanism to attach and remove the chin bar.

 — Pat Donahue